-Next, we examine an asynchronous all-to-all remap with randomly chosen message destinations and long messages of length B bytes.
-Assuming that, on average, one message arrives for each message sent, then the cost of one iteration is $o_s + (B-1)G + (B-1-a)G$, or approximately 2BG.
+Long Messages.
+Next we examine an asynchronous all-to-all remap with randomly chosen message destinations and long messages of length B bytes.
+Assuming that on average one message arrives for each message sent then the cost of one iteration is $o_s + (B-1)G + (B-1-a)G$ , or approximately 2BG.
 See [4] for a similar approximation.
-As shown in Section 2, on Alewife, G = 0.5 cycles/byte, so the maximum rate is one message injection per B cycles.
+As shown in Section 2, on Alewife G = 0.5 cycles/byte, so the maximum rate is 1 message injection per B cycles.

-Applying the model in Section 3 (see (13)), we find that in fact the maximum message injection rate, including contention effects, is one message every 2.22B cycles.
-As shown in Fig. 6, this is a relatively close to the measured message injection rate for all-to-all remap.
-Across a variety of message sizes, the measured rate shows a small variation around one message per 2.03B cycles.
+Applying the model in Section 3 we find that in fact the maximum message injection rate, including contention effects, is 1 message every 2.22B cycles.
+As shown in Figure 5 this is a relatively close to the measured message injection rate for all-to-all remap.
+Across a variety of message sizes, the measured rate shows a small variation around 1 message per 2.03B cycles.

 Note that this analysis has been performed with a maximal message injection rate (i.e., an application that simply tries to send messages as quickly as possible without stopping to do any work).
-Increasing the computation to communication ratio, or improving the application locality, will decrease network contention.
+Increasing the computation to communication ratio or improving the application locality will decrease network contention.

-Fig. 7.
-Diamond DAG.

 This permits us to find an upper bound on the effect of contention with randomized communication patterns.
-Given the Alewife machine parameters, application performance, including network contention, is at most a factor of 2.22 worse than without any contention.
+Given the Alewife machine parameters, application performance including network contention is at most a factor of 2.22 worse than without any contention.